Jane Goodall Institute: Offices and partnerships

 There is also a close partnership with the Jane Goodall Center for Excellence in Environmental Studies at the American Western Connecticut State University in Danbury in northern Connecticut.

 In Congo, the institute has maintained the Tchimpounga Chimpanzee Rehabilitation Center since 1999.
 It has 26 hectares of land at its disposal and a protected area of 72.84 km² was set up nearby by the government of Congo in March 1999.
 It is used to house orphaned chimpanzees.

 Jane Goodall Environmental Middle School is a grades 6 through 8 school in Salem, Oregon, with a focus on environmental protection.

+Cetacean Committee

+In 2022, the JGI's Cetacean Committee was formed.
+It calls for an immediate worldwide ban on cetacean captivity, with a search for "the best outcomes for those already confined."

+On August 21, 2023, Melody Horrill from the committee commented on the recent death of the orca Tokitae (Lolita).
+Tokitae had spent half a century performing in a concrete tank for the Miami Seaquarium's previous owners, after being captured in the Pacific Northwest in 1970.
+Tokitae’s death came at a time when efforts were underway to move her to a sanctuary in her natal waters, but she died before she could have the opportunity to experience her natal waters again.